JanSchwegler/di-CO_128/README.md

 ### 4.1.1.
 Exhaustion

 In the whole class we thought about exhaustion as a topic, it's content and what we are interested in.
-Based on the interest of recovery, sleep and rest, Lucas, Cat, Nika and me met in a group.
+Based on a shared interest of recovery, sleep and rest, Lucas, Cat, Nika and me met in a group.

 ### 4.1.2.
 Early Ideas